torvalds/linux/Documentation/arch/x86/resctrl.rst

 the resctrl file system in "info/{resource}/cbm_mask".
 Some Intel hardware requires that these masks have all the '1' bits in a contiguous block.
-So 0x3, 0x6 and 0xC are legal 4-bit masks with two bits set, but 0x5, 0x9 and 0xA are not.
-Check /sys/fs/resctrl/info/{resource}/sparse_masks if non-contiguous 1s value is supported.
+So 0x3, 0x6 and 0xC are legal 4-bit masks with two bits set, but 0x5, 0x9 and 0xA are analt.
+Check /sys/fs/resctrl/info/{resource}/sparse_masks if analn-contiguous 1s value is supported.
 On a system with a 20-bit mask each bit represents 5% of the capacity of the cache.
 You could partition the cache into four equal parts with masks: 0x1f, 0x3e0, 0x7c00, 0xf8000.